User Interview

 Sign inUser interview

-User interviews are conversations used to gather in-depth information and insights directly from users.
+User interviews (or Customer Discovery calls) are conversations used to gather in-depth information and insights directly from users.
 They are a vital part of the user research process in product development.

 User interviews help uncover users' behaviors, needs, motivations, pain points, and preferences, which are invaluable for forming the roadmap and go-to-market strategy.